ynikitenko/lena/docs/source/tutorial/2-split.rst

 Split
 =====

-In this part of the tutorial we learn how to make several analyses reading input data only once and without storing that in memory.
+In this part of the tutorial we'll learn how to make several analyses reading input data only once and without storing that in memory.

 .. contents:: Contents